harigithub1/AutomationFramework/README.md

 ## To Run Tests on Local device
 - Start appium server at 0.0.0.0 at port 4723
-- For parallel testing use testngLocal.xml file and run the xml file.
+- For parallel testing use parallel testNG local xml files.
 - Update Thread count in testngLocal.xml
 - Update Tag in TestNGParallelRunner*